someshg/test2/README.md

 # Problem

+This module takes a csv input text file which provides information about H1 visa filing for a given year.
+The first line is the header line and contains the names of the columns.
+Each subsequent line provides information about one specific visa application.
+The data is available from the US Department of Labor and its [Office of Foreign Labor Certification Performance Data](https://www.foreignlaborcert.doleta.gov/performancedata.cfm#dis).
+However the data is required to be converted to csv format (with ; separator).

-The first requirement is to take an input file and provide reports on the top 10 Occupations and top 10 States for certified visa applications.
-The input file is formatted as follows
+The first requirement is to process a file and provide reports on the top 10 Occupations and top 10 States for certified visa applications.
-* The headers line contains a ; separated list of column names.
-The column names for the same information vary from year to year
+* The ; separated column names for the same information vary from year to year
-* This is follows by a line for each visa application containing the data as indicated by the column name
+* The status column indicates whether the application was certified or not
+* There are many state columns.
+The one of interest is the primary work site location state
+* The other column of interest is the one that contains the occupation name associated with the Standard Occupational Classification (SOC) code
+* As a side note, it is assumed that the occupation name is not hand typed but an automatic selection based on code.
+If this is not the case, an alternative might be to process using the SOC code and in the main processing loop, pick the first name encountered for a specific code.
+This could avoid any miscounting due to mistakes in typing the occupation name

+The output format is required to be as follows:
+* summary for occupation and state are to be written to separate files
+* A very specific format of the output header line is given.
+The code documents the format
+* for the top 10 occupations, the output contains the occupation name; number of certified applications for the occupation; and percentage of applications for the occupation as a percent of total number of certified applications
+* for the top 10 states, similar information is required except grouping is by state instead of by occupation
+* The output must be in descending order by count; and in case of ties in alphabetical order by occupation name or state name
 ### The Unspecified Requirement

 It is pretty reasonable to assume that the initial request will be followed by new requests for slightly varying information.
 Some examples may be